25 VS Code Extensions Worth Installing in 2026

 9. Code Spell Checker

-Settings tip: Add your project-specific terms to a workspace dictionary so they do not flag false positives:
+Settings tip: Add your project-specific terms to a workspace dictionary so they don't flag false positives:

 {